YashvardhanSK/Portfolio/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Portfolio Website
+This is my personal portfolio website, built using React (bootstrapped with Create React App).
+The project showcases my skills, projects, resume, and contact information.
+The site is fully responsive and styled using modern CSS techniques.

-## Available Scripts
+Available Scripts
 In the project directory, you can run:

-### `npm start`
+npm start

-Runs the app in the development mode.\
+Runs the portfolio site in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

-### `npm test`
+npm test

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about running tests for more information.

-### `npm run build`
+npm run build

-Builds the app for production to the `build` folder.\
+Builds the site for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about deployment for more information.

-### `npm run eject`
+npm run eject

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+Note: this is a one-way operation.
+Once you eject, you can't go back!

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+If you need full control over the configuration, you can eject at any time.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+This command will copy all the configuration files and dependencies (webpack, Babel, ESLint, etc.) into your project.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+Features
+Built with React: Leveraging component-based architecture for modular and maintainable code.

+Styled with CSS: Custom styles for a unique and modern look.

+Responsive Design: Optimized for all devices—desktop, tablet, and mobile.

+Interactive UI: Smooth navigation and interactive project showcases.

+Easy Customization: Components and styles are easy to update as my skills and projects grow.

+Technologies Used
+React

+JavaScript (ES6+)

+HTML5

+CSS3

-## Learn More
+Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more about the tools I used:

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
-# portfolio
+React documentation

+Create React App documentation

+MDN Web Docs: HTML

+MDN Web Docs: CSS

+MDN Web Docs: JavaScript